steve-dave8/Animal-Flow-Sequence-Builder/README.md

 * Frontend: this requires setting the variable `REACT_APP_BACKEND` whose value should be the url for the backend.
 For running locally the value can be something like `http://localhost:4000` depending on which port you set for the backend.
 You will need to use one of the following:
 For MacOS: `REACT_APP_BACKEND=http://localhost:4000 npm start`
 For Windows (command line; cmd.exe): `set "REACT_APP_BACKEND=http://localhost:4000" && npm start`
 For Windows (powershell): `($env:REACT_APP_BACKEND = "http://localhost:4000") -and (npm start)`

 For more information on React & Environment Variables, see [documentation](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables#adding-temporary-environment-variables-in-your-shell).

 ## Project Status
+Further updates:
+* Add section to search for moves
+* Add tab to find preceding moves
+* Addition of more movement combos

-I'm finished with this project for now aside from any small updates.
-There are a few larger items I would like to add but I would need further knowledge/help to implement them:
+There are some other item(s) I would like to add but I would need further knowledge/help to implement them:
-* addition of traveling forms to the move list.
-I'm not clear on the callout language for these.
-* addition of level 3 movements to the move list.
-Level 3 is a new addition to Animal Flow that replaces the Advanced Flow Design workshop.
-I am only level 2 certified.
 * professional images for all of the movements.

 ### Bugs